 Headless CMS can deliver content through an API to anywhere you need it, and in many different ways:

-Historically, the most popular CMS have always been open-source.
+Historically, the most popular CMS has always been open-source.
 There is no doubt that the success of WordPress and Drupal is largely due to this open-source license and vibrant community.
 With open-source, businesses and contributors always have an open and free line of communication with those building the solution.

 That transparency translates into more possibilities for highly customized solutions for specific industries and verifiable reassurances that aren’t hiding behind opaque walls.